Signs your identity has been stolen

 How Do I Stop Identity Theft If I Become a Victim?

-You can’t, unfortunately, short of completely going off the grid.
+You can’t, unfortunately, be short of completely going off the grid.
 Given the digital age, there’s just too much information at there — there’s no way to guarantee yours won’t fall into the wrong hands.
-Still, there are steps you can taken to minimize the odds of being compromised, including practicing proper internet safety, limiting who you share your data with, particularly your Social Security number, and shredding documents before trashing them.
+Still, there are steps you can take to minimize the odds of being compromised, including practising proper internet safety, limiting who you share your data with, particularly your Social Security number, and shredding documents before trashing them.
 You could also consider a credit freeze, which blocks lenders from pulling your credit and can prevent fraudulent credit accounts from being taken out in your name.
-(Note: Credit freezes will be block you from applying for new credit, too.
+(Note: Credit freezes will block you from applying for new credit, too.
 You’ll have to “thaw” your reports prior to filling out an application.)
 Beyond that, you need to keep an eye out for signs your identity has been stolen.

-Is There An Easy Way to Tell if my Identity Has Been Stolen?
+Is There An Easy Way to Tell if My Identity Has Been Stolen?

 First and foremost, monitor your credit regularly.
-You can do so by viewing our free credit report snapshot, updated every 30 days.
+You can do so by viewing our free credit report snapshot, which is updated every 30 days.
 You can also get your full credit reports from each major credit bureau once a year by visiting AnnualCreditReport.com.
 Scan through your reports and see if there is something on there that you don’t recognize — new credit inquiries you didn’t make, mysterious addresses, new credit accounts you never opened.
 If there is, you can dispute that line item or account with the credit bureaus.
 (Not sure how?
 Here’s a complete guide to disputing errors on your credit report.)
 You’ll also want to contact the creditor and local authorities (more on this in a few.)

 Keep in mind, too, if you’re truly worried about identity theft or have direct reason to believe your identity was compromised, you could also consider signing up for paid credit monitoring services.